hvqzao/burp-wildcard/README.md

 Extension also provides CSRF Handling mini-extension source (Python) which could be saved as a file, customized and loaded into Burp later on.
 Newly added extension will handle application specific CSRF tokens.

+This extension will automatically turn off if dark theme "Darkula" (BurpSuite 2+) is enabled as it is not compatible with it.

 Requires Java 8.

 This extension _DOES NOT_ require Burp Suite Professional